adamff-dev/twitch-adfree-webos/.github/ISSUE_TEMPLATE/bug.md

 WARNING: Please read this carefully to avoid submitting useless bug reports that will be ignored.

-If you do not include at least the YTAF version and enough information to determine your webOS version, your issue may be closed without a response.
+If you do not include at least the TAF version and enough information to determine your webOS version, your issue may be closed without a response.

 Check existing issues to see if there is already one covering your problem.

 The more information you include, the better.

-However, you must include *at least* the YTAF (YouTube Ad-Free) version and:
+However, you must include *at least* the TAF (YouTube Ad-Free) version and:
 - webOS version, or
 - firmware version (sometimes referred to as "software version" on TV) *and* either OTAID (preferred) or SoC

 -->

-## YTAF information
+## TAF information

 <!--

   Example:

-  - YTAF version: 0.3.3
+  - TAF version: 0.3.3

 -->

-- YTAF version:
+- TAF version:

 ## TV information